Viiic98/simple_shell/README.md

 - .. : Display the files and directories of the parent directory.

+- - : Display the files and directories of the path of the variable OLDPWD or previous directory.

 ### Examples

 - cd ~

 - cd folder_current_directory

+- cd -

 ## Command cp